Lance throws long TD pass before 49ers lose to Chiefs 19-16

 Lance even got two opportunities late in the half to run the two-minute offense, but had little success.
 San Francisco managed just one first down on the two possessions and Lance nearly threw an interception to Rashad Fenton.

-Lance finished 5 for 14 for 128 yards and the one TD and didn’t run the ball once despite excelling at that in college at North Dakota State.
+Lance finished 5 of 14 for 128 yards and the one TD and didn’t run the ball once despite excelling at that in college at North Dakota State.

 Garoppolo went 3 for 3 for 26 yards on his one drive that ended in a punt.